 - 1. Periodic review of procurement procedures and specifications to ensure that purchased products and supplies are reusable, durable, or made from recycled materials, if economically and practically feasible. - 2.
 Purchasing recycled paper and paper products in amounts that will, at a minimum, meet the specifications in the School Code, if economically and practically feasible. - 3.
 Periodic review of procedures on the reduction of solid waste generated by academic, administrative, and other institutional functions.
-These procedures shall: (a) require recycling the District's waste stream, including landscape waste, computer paper, and white office paper, if economically and practically feasible; (b) include investigation of the feasibility of potential markets for other recyclable materials that are present in the District's waste stream; and (c) be designed to achieve, before July 1, 2020, at least a 50% reduction in the amount of solid waste that is generated by the District. - 4.
-Adherence to energy conservation measures.
+These procedures shall: (a) require recycling the District's waste stream, including landscape waste, computer paper, and white office paper, if economically and practically feasible; (b) include investigation of the feasibility of potential markets for other recyclable materials that are present in the District's waste stream; and (c) establish a goal for the reduction in the amount of solid waste generated by the District, when it is economically and practically feasible to do so. - 4.
+Energy conservation measures.

-105 ILCS 5/10-20.19c and 5/19b.
+LEGAL REF.: 105 ILCS 5/10-20.19c and 5/19b.

-4:60 (Purchases and Contracts), 4:150 (Facility Management and Building
+CROSS REF.: 4:60 (Purchases and Contracts), 4:150 (Facility Management and Building